data-website/data-website.github.io/README.md

  ]
  ```

 `class` represents the application of this block, `1` represents it's a dataset. `2` represents it's an application.

 `src` is the location of image.
 The path of image `/medias/images/data&APIs/`.

 `href` is the website where to download the dataset.

-`intoduction` is to introduce this dataset on the `Data&APIs` page.
+`intoduction` is some introductions of this dataset on the `Data&APIs` page.

-`home_introduction` is to introduce this dataset on the `Home` page.
+`home_introduction` is some introductions of this dataset on the `Home` page.

 The whole path to adding an image is `themes/hexo-theme-matery-develop/source/medias/images/data&APIs/`.
 Please chage the `JSON` sequence in `home.ejs` page at the same time.
 The `JSON` sequence is also inside the `<script>` at the bottom of the page.